danhalvorsen/daprify/README.md

   Commands gen_dockerfiles [options]

 Options:
   --pp, --project_path <project_path>      The path to the root of your project (from executing path).
 Not needed if it's a git project.
 Used to find correct paths.
+  --se, --services <services>              The specific service(s) to generate docker-compose content to.
-  --solution_paths, --sp <solution_paths> (REQUIRED)  The path to your .Net solution file (from executing path).
+  --solution_paths, --sp <solution_paths>  The path to your .Net solution file (from executing path).
 Used to generate dockerfile for all projects in the sln file.
   --v, --verbose                           Enable verbose logging -?, -h, --help                           Show help and usage information
 ```

 ## Generate docker-compose file